jlheater/test-project-123456/docs/build-system/overview.md

 ## Architecture

 The build system uses generic make targets that standardize build operations across different programming languages, with project-specific implementations.
 This architecture enables consistent build, test, package, and deployment processes regardless of the underlying technology.
+For projects migrating from the previous build system, see the [Migration Guide](migration-guide.md).

 ```mermaid
 flowchart TD